openvinotoolkit/openvino_notebooks/recipes/README.md

 ## Future Kits
 This is a list of Edge AI Reference kits that are planned or are in development.

-### 🛍️ Retail Checkout

-Automated checkout at retail.

-### 🏥 Virtual Medical Assistant

-The solution for performing routine clinical and administrative duties.

 ### 🤖 Generative AI